 1 SEPTEMBER IS WORLD CLL DAY

-Every 1 September, the global CLL community unites to raise awareness about chronic lymphocytic leukemia (CLL) and give those affected by a diagnosis of CLL a much needed voice.
+Every 1 September, the global CLL community unites to raise awareness about CHRONIC LYMPHOCYTIC LEUKEMIA (CLL) and give those affected by a diagnosis of CLL a much needed-voice.
 On World CLL Day we come together to improve understanding of the vulnerability of CLL patients and the challenges involved in living with CLL.

 Jan (Ireland)